eddiemf/vue-affix/README.md

 ## How the plugin works
 It works similar to Bootstrap's Affix plugin, it will add 3 classes (`.affix-top`, `.affix` and `.affix-bottom`) to the affixed element while you scroll the page.

-Unlike Bootstrap's Affix, all you need to do in vue-affix is set a width value for the class `.vue-affix` (that's because when the `position: fixed` property is applied, it will lose it's relative width value) and add an element in the `relative-element-selector` property.
+Unlike Bootstrap's Affix, all you need to do in vue-affix is set a width value for the class `.vue-affix` (that's because when the `position: fixed` property is applied, it will lose its relative width value) and add an element in the `relative-element-selector` property.

 vue-affix will calculate when to start/stop affixing relatively to the element you provide in the `relative-element-selector` property, that means you don't have to do any calculation, just set the relative element and that will be all done automatically.